jbenite2/Portfolio/content/posts/connect4/index.en.md

 ---

 ### Description
-- Developed alongside a group of "preternship" software engineers an unbeatable connect 4 artificial intelligence machine.
-Demonstrated proficient use of backtracking, recursion, and the Mini-Max Algorithm.
+- Developed an unbeatable Connect 4 AI machine alongside a group of "preternship" software engineers.
+Utilized backtracking, recursion, and the Mini-Max Algorithm for optimal gameplay.
+- The minimax algorithm is a common technique used in AI to make decisions and determine optimal moves in games.
+It works by simulating all possible moves and evaluating the outcome of each move to select the best one.

 ### Step 1
   - [Click here to download file](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/jbenite2/Connect4/blob/master/connect4.py)